Scuba diving with loggerhead turtles in Isla Mujeres

 The season is about to begin.
-Learn more about these incredible animals and the ways to encounter them.
+Learn more about these incredible animals and the best ways to interact with them in the least invasive manner.

 Isla Mujeres is blessed to be privy to some spectacular seasonal activities.
-From May to September we see hundreds of whale sharks come to feed just off the coast, from November to February the eagle rays return to hang out at our shipwrecks in huge numbers, and during the year we also get to watch the return of turtles, especially the gigantic loggerheads, to the island for the yearly mating and nesting.
+From May to September, we see hundreds of whale sharks come to feed just off the coast; from November to February, the eagle rays return to hang out at our shipwrecks in huge numbers, and during the year, we get to watch the return of turtles, especially the gigantic loggerheads, to the island for the yearly mating and nesting.

-At night, between May and October, the females come ashore on the Eastern, windward side of Isla Mujeres to lay their eggs in the sand of the beaches that they themselves hatched upon.
-By respectfully maintaining your distance, being with a registered guide from the Isla Mujeres Turtle Sanctuary, Tortugranja, and not using a flashlight, you can watch these massive turtles drag their huge bodies, designed for a life in the water, upon the sandy beaches to lay their eggs.
-These eggs are largely collected by volunteers so that they may be hatched in Tortugranja to give them the best opportunity for survival, free from predators and clumsy tourists.
+At night, between May and October, the females come ashore on the Eastern, windward side of Isla Mujeres to lay their eggs in the sand of the same beaches that they hatched upon.
+By respectfully maintaining your distance, being with a registered guide from the Isla Mujeres Turtle Sanctuary, Tortugranja (soon to re-open, their efforts have been taken on by other volunteer organisations for now), and not using a flashlight, you can watch these massive turtles drag their huge bodies, designed for a life in the water, upon the sandy beaches to lay their eggs.
+These eggs are collected by volunteers so that they may be hatched in Tortugranja to give them the best opportunity for survival, free from predators and clumsy tourists.

-Turtle releases are organized by Tortugranja between July and October and children line up to receive their buckets of baby turtles to be released into the ocean.
+Tortugranja organises turtle releases between July and October, and children line up to receive their buckets of baby turtles to be released into the ocean.
 These releases draw huge crowds of both local families and tourists.

 May to July: mating